mellinoe/veldrid-docs/articles/intro.md

 ## GraphicsDevice

 A [GraphicsDevice](xref:Veldrid.GraphicsDevice) is the entry point into Veldrid.
 It represents a GPU device capable of creating and managing graphics resources, as well as executing commands.
 GraphicsDevices are created explicity by the application, and a particular backing API (Vulkan, Direct3D, OpenGL) is selected at that time.
+The GraphicsDevice is also responsible for presenting rendered images to the application's main swapchain.

 ## CommandList